Give the gift that lasts! LearningStore: the best educational products at the best prices -- your purchases directly support Reading Rockets

 Think-Pair-Share

-Think-pair-share (TPS) is a collaborative learning strategy in which students work together to solve a problem or answer a question about an assigned reading.
-This technique requires students to (1) think individually about a topic or answer to a question; and (2) share ideas with classmates.
-Discussing an answer with a partner serves to maximize participation, focus attention and engage students in comprehending the reading material.
+Think-pair-share (TPS) is a collaborative learning strategy where students work together to solve a problem or answer a question about an assigned reading.
+This strategy requires students to (1) think individually about a topic or answer to a question; and (2) share ideas with classmates.
+Discussing with a partner maximizes participation, focuses attention and engages students in comprehending the reading material.

 Why use think-pair-share?